iCopy-X-Community/icopyx-teardown/software/README.md

 ### Diffing .ipk

-Comparing two .ipk for two different serials:
+Comparing two .ipk for two different serials, the only different files are:

 * lib/hficlass.so
 * lib/version.so